Procedure: Succession planning

 - succession plans to identify specific replacement strategies at an individual staff or group level.

-- As part of the process of developing a sustainable workforce, succession planning should be undertaken for key positions or groups of staff, including:
+- Succession planning should be undertaken for key positions or groups of staff, including:

 - University leadership;